altocodenl/TODIS/readme.md

 A few things to notice about the file above:
 - The `path` starts with `C:`, which means the main [hard disk](https://en.wikipedia.org/wiki/Hard_disk_drive).
 Then, it has three more parts, subdivided by backslashes (`\`): `Users`, `dmr` and `clang`.
 All of these are texts.
 - The `name` is also a text.
 - The `contents` are an unreadable sequence of zeroes and ones.
 With files, we cannot jump to a specific section of its contents, or get a single part.
 When we get the file, we get the whole thing.
-But what's good about files is that they are quite close to the "real matter" of an information system: [binary data](https://en.wikipedia.org/wiki/Binary_data).
+But what's good about files is that they are quite close to the "real matter" of a data system: [binary data](https://en.wikipedia.org/wiki/Binary_data).

 To simplify things, we could just put the name of the file at the end of the path and get rid of the `name` key.